xy6g13/xy6g13.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a postdoctoral researcher of Laboratoire d'Océanographie Physique et Spatiale (LOPS) at Ifremer, Brest, France.
-Before that, I obtained my PhD at the University of Southampton, UK.
+I am an associate professor in physical oceanography at School of Marine Sciences, Sun Yat-Sen University (SYSU), China.
+Before that, I did postdoc research in Laboratoire d'Océanographie Physique et Spatiale (LOPS) at Ifremer, France, and I obtained my PhD at the University of Southampton, UK.

-With great enthusiasm for ocean observations, my research centers on upper-ocean processes.
+With great enthusiasm for ocean observations, my research centers on upper-ocean dynamical processes.
 My interest is the motion at the submesoscale, and I mainly use observational data collected from moorings, drifting buoys, seagliders, and satellites.

-During my postdoc, I have been working on a SWOT-related project, in which we try to describe and improve our ability to disentangle internal waves and quasi-geostrophic motions.
+During my postdoc, I worked on a SWOT-related project, in which we try to describe and improve our ability to disentangle internal waves and quasi-geostrophic motions.
 Outputs from tide- and eddy-resolving ocean models are used as our testbed.